No evidence of Russian 'play' to help Trump; briefer may have 'overstated' intelligence, official says

 In addition, top U.S. election official Shelby Pierson, who briefed Congress on Russian election interference efforts, may have overstated intelligence regarding the issue when speaking to the House Intelligence Committee earlier this month, the source added.

-U.S. intelligence reportedly has assessed only that the Russians have been attempting to interfere in the election, and separately viewed Trump as a leader with whom they could work.
+U.S. intelligence officials have publicly testified only that the Russians have been using "information warfare" ahead of the election.
 Fox News is told Democrats pressed Pierson on whether Russia was trying to help Trump, and accurate context or perspective to her responses failed to emerge.

 Intelligence agencies have made great strides in preventing Russian interference this year, Fox News also was told.